xyyuhans/about/index.md

 ## Course Projects

-- Practical experience in algorithms including Minimax, HMM, RL
+- Practical experience in algorithms including Minimax, HMM, RL using Python
 - Design simple Real-Time Operating Systems using Ada and C
 - Hands-on experience in machine learning using Sklearn and Spark, and deep learning using Pytorch